Captain Shawn T. Rivard

 Richmond, VA 23237-2250

-The State Police Aviation Unit was formed on January 1, 1984, to provide for the administration and coordination of the department’s aviation resources.
-The Unit’s primary mission is to provide aircraft for search, rescue, law enforcement and medical evacuation.
-During its nearly 40 year tenure, the Aviation Unit has recorded more than one hundred thousand flight hours responding to flight requests across the Commonwealth.
+The State Police Aviation Division was formed on January 1, 1984, to provide for the administration and coordination of the department’s aviation resources.
+The Division’s primary mission is to provide aircraft for search, rescue, law enforcement and medical evacuation.
+During its nearly 40 year tenure, the Aviation Division has recorded more than one hundred thousand flight hours responding to flight requests across the Commonwealth.

-The unit utilizes three bases located in the following Virginia localities:
+The division utilizes three bases located in the following Virginia localities:

-The Unit’s primary mission is to provide aircraft for:
+The Division’s primary mission is to provide aircraft for:

 - Medical Evacuation